oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Additional Defenses

-While this architecture is inherently vulnerable to malicious JavaScript code, there are some additional defenses that can help to increase the security posture of the application.
+While this architecture is inherently vulnerable to malicious browser-based code, there are some additional defenses that can help to increase the security posture of the application.
 Note that none of these defenses address or fix the underlying problem that allows the attacker to run a new flow to obtain tokens.

 ##### Secure Token Storage